 When it comes to health insurance options, many Medicare beneficiaries are turning to a top Medicare Advantage plan in Florida.
 Private insurance companies sell Medicare Advantage plans, also known as Medicare Part C plans, and handle the details of claims processing and customer service.

-The Centers for Medicare and Medicaid Services write the guidelines for Medicare Advantage plans in Florida.
+The Centers for Medicare and Medicaid Services write the Florida Medicare Advantage plan guidelines.
 To be eligible for Medicare Advantage, you must pay your Medicare Part B premium.
 If you opt for a Medicare Advantage plan, you cannot buy additional coverage through Medicare Supplement insurance (Medigap).

-Medicare Advantage offers cost-saving opportunities, flexible coverage options, and more benefits compared to traditional Medicare coverage.
+Medicare Advantage offers cost-saving opportunities, flexible coverage options, and more benefits than traditional Medicare coverage.